openSUSE/news-o-o/_posts/2010-08-14-opensuse-weekly-news-issue-136-is-out.markdown

 ####  [PlanetQT/Alan Alpert: A Guide to Writing Games with QML](http://labs.trolltech.com/blogs/2010/08/12/a-guide-to-writing-games-with-qml/)

 "My last post on QML had a lot of people asking for an example, as opposed to a general discourse.
 In my opinion, if you want concrete examples you need to move from blogs into real code.
-Given that I have written a, hopefully simple, application demonstrating the points in my last post (designing C++ code for QML use), this post (writing games with QML), and the next QML post I plan to write (QMLâ€™s versioning system, when Iâ€™ll use version 2 of this example).
-Itâ€™s a C++ module containing word-game related logic designed for use from QML, plus a QML game using it, and they can be found in the qt-qml-demo-playground repository in the wordgame and longwords folders, respectively.
-They are merely intended to provide some concrete examples, and you donâ€™t have to play with them before reading the rest of this post (but it is a game, so you can :) ).
+Given that I have written a, hopefully simple, application demonstrating the points in my last post (designing C++ code for QML use), this post (writing games with QML), and the next QML post I plan to write (QML’s versioning system, when I’ll use version 2 of this example).
+It’s a C++ module containing word-game related logic designed for use from QML, plus a QML game using it, and they can be found in the qt-qml-demo-playground repository in the wordgame and longwords folders, respectively.
+They are merely intended to provide some concrete examples, and you don’t have to play with them before reading the rest of this post (but it is a game, so you can :) ).
 Now onto the topic of this post, writing games with QML."